Get News & Updates Directly To Your Inbox

 So how can you tell what you have?

-The signs of COVID-19 include fever, dry cough and shortness of breath, says the Centers for Disease Control and Prevention (CDC).
-You may also have other symptoms that you get when you have a cold or the flu, such as congestion, feeling tired and upset stomach.
+The signs of COVID-19 include fever, cough, shortness of breath, sore throat, nausea or vomiting, and diarrhea, says the Centers for Disease Control and Prevention (CDC).
+You may also have other symptoms that you can get when you have a cold or the flu, such as feeling tired, muscle or body aches, or headaches.

 When you don’t feel well, you might wonder whether it’s a cold or allergies.
 They share some similar symptoms like coughing, sneezing, and runny or stuffy nose.
 So how can you tell the difference?